TemKaa1337/simple-collections/README.md

-[header] These are simple array and object collections that provide convinient methods to manipulate collections;
+# These are simple array and object collections that provide convinient methods to manipulate collections;
 To install this package type ```composer require temkaa-simple-collections``` in your project root directory.
 ## Quickstart
 ```